Miss Nigeria: Criticism

-The Guardian came under fire for misrepresenting the Miss Nigeria brand in 2011 when Theatre Arts student and former MBGN runner-up Sandra Otohwo was billed as "Miss Nigeria 2009" by their sister publication Allure.
-Otohwo, who had represented Nigeria at Miss Universe 2009, posed for photographs in a bikini which enraged the Miss Nigeria organisers who promoted their swimsuit-free pageant as a wholesome institution.
-They also pointed out that the competition was dormant from 2004 to 2010, therefore making it impossible for the organisers to have crowned a queen in 2009.
-The Guardian later apologised and printed the organisers' letter in a subsequent issue.
+The Guardian faced criticism in 2011 after its sister publication, Allure, mistakenly described Theatre Arts student and former MBGN runner-up Sandra Otohwo as "Miss Nigeria 2009".
+Otohwo, who had previously represented Nigeria at Miss Universe, appeared in a series of photographs wearing a bikini, prompting objections from pageant organiser Nike Oshinowo.
+She argued that the publication had misrepresented the brand, noting that Miss Nigeria had long promoted itself as a swimsuit-free and wholesome competition.
+She also clarified that the pageant had been dormant between 2004 and 2010, making it impossible for a titleholder to have been crowned in 2009.
+The Guardian subsequently issued an apology and published Oshinowo's letter in a later edition.

 For the first time in the pageant's history, a practising Muslim won the title, yet hijabi model Shatu Garko's victory was met with opposition from Hisbah, a Muslim purist group in Northern Nigeria.
 Hisbah criticised Garko's participation in the pageant, claiming it was against Islam, and her action potentially served as an inspiration for other ladies to imitate her actions.
 In an interview with BBC Hausa, Kano state Hisbah board chairman, Muhammad Harun Ibn-Sina, stated pageantry was against the teaching of Islam, and her parents would be invited to a meeting with the Hisbah board to remind them of their responsibilities and Islamic injunctions.